1. Do I have to take acupuncture classes in a prescribed order or can I start at any time?

 After you have completed one on-site session.

 9. I would like to become certified in both Veterinary Acupuncture and Veterinary Medical Manipulation (VMM).
-Should I begin with the Certified Veterinary Acupuncture (CVA) course first or the VMM course first?
+Should I begin with the Certified Veterinary Acupuncture (CVA) program first or the VMM program first?

-There is no requirement to take one of these courses before the other.
-It is suggested, however, to begin with the CVA course if your clinical cases are primarily small animal or mixed practice.
-If you are focused primarily on equine clinical cases, we suggest beginning with the VMM course first.
+There is no requirement to take either of these programs before the other.
+It is suggested, however, to begin with the CVA program if your clinical cases are primarily small animal or mixed practice.
+If you are focused primarily on equine clinical cases, we suggest beginning with the VMM program first.